 We Thrive on Diversity

-In 1981 we began The Potter’s House with the intention of making a real difference in children’s lives.
+In 1981 a group of young college grads began The Potter’s House with the intention of making a real difference in urban children’s lives.
 Class sizes would be kept small.
 Families would be involved.
 Lives would be changed.
 We would emphasize the principles of discipleship, stewardship, and decision-making in a Christ-centered atmosphere.

 The Potter’s House has a unique approach: a truly Christ-centered education for a diverse student body.

-Today we are fully accredited and have more than 530 students in grades PK-12 on two campuses.
+Today we are fully accredited and serve more than 540 students in grades PK-12 on two campuses.
 While many exciting things have changed about The Potter’s House since 1981, our mission has remained constant: making Christ-centered education available to all children.
+Learn more about our history here.

 The Potter’s House is a 501(c)(3) nonprofit, nondiscriminatory organization.